3mirSahin/SEAM/README.md

-# Spatially Equivariant Action Maps
+# SEAM: Spatially Equivariant Action Maps

 This is the repository for the Spatially Equivariant Action Maps MSc thesis project.
 Paper link will be added.